-'Wonder Woman': 10 Big Differences Between the Movie and DC's Comic Books
+‘Wonder Woman’: 10 Big Differences Between the Movie and DC’s Comic Books

 The movie sticks with Themyscira as the name for the island, although Steve Trevor pays tribute to the original moniker by jokingly referring to the locale as “Paradise Island.”
 In both the comics and the film, the island is obscured from the outside world through the actions of the gods: In the comics, it’s typically Athena’s handiwork; in the film, it’s Zeus’s.

-Diana’s Training
+Diana’s training

 In the comics, the gods alert the Amazons to an encroaching threat from Man’s World; Hippolyta calls for a contest of skill to determine the greatest warrior, who will be sent off to thwart the menace.
 Despite being forbidden by her mother from competing, a disguised Diana handily bests her sisters in various events — including jousting atop the island’s indigenous Kangas (Diana’s giant kangaroo is named Jumpa).
 Ultimately, Diana prevails (usually after one last contest to deflect bullets) and is reluctantly named champion by her mother.

 The film, however, does away with the Amazon Olympics.
-Instead, Diana secretly trains with her aunt Antiope (Robin Wright), where she begins to harness her god-like abilities so she will be ready to save the world when duty calls.
+Instead, Diana secretly trains with her aunt Antiope (Robin Wright), with whom she begins to harness her godlike abilities so that she will be ready to save the world when duty calls.

-As noted above, in most of the comic iterations, the Amazon’s must find a champion to help stem an existential threat from the outside world.
+As noted above, in most of the comic iterations, the Amazons must find a champion to help stem an existential threat from the outside world.
 Up until the ’80s, Wonder Woman was pressed into service against Nazi Germany.
-Pérez’s version, set in the Cold War, changed it to the nuclear threat presented by the Soviet Union.
+Pérez’s version, set during the Cold War, changed it to the nuclear threat presented by the Soviet Union.
 The film, meanwhile, is set in 1918, during the waning days of World War I.

 The filmmakers have cited multiple reasons for the switch: Producer Charles Roven says in the film’s production notes that the change had to do with “juxtaposing this commanding female character who hails from a race of equally strong independent women with the early days of the suffragette movement.”
 Screenwriter Allan Heinberg offered a different take to Entertainment Weekly.
-“We are in a very WWI world today with nationalism and how it would take very little to start a global conflict,” he said, adding, “It’s the first time we had an automated war… New horrors were unleashed every day.”
+“We are in a very WWI world today with nationalism and how it would take very little to start a global conflict,” he said, adding, “It’s the first time we had an automated war. … New horrors were unleashed every day.”

-But perhaps there’s a less esoteric explanation; say, DC wanted to differentiate Wonder Woman from a certain other star-spangled septuagenarian superhero who spent the bulk of his origin film dispatching Nazis (a film that also happened to star a blond, motorcycle-riding leading man named Chris).
+But perhaps there’s a less esoteric explanation — say, DC wanted to differentiate Wonder Woman from a certain other star-spangled septuagenarian superhero who spent the bulk of his origin film dispatching Nazis (a film that also happened to star a blond, motorcycle-riding leading man named Chris).

-Her Costume
+Her costume

-Wonder Woman’s original 1941 costume featured the iconic red breastplate with golden eagle symbol, star-covered blue skirt, red boots, golden tiara, and bullet-deflecting bracelets (all Amazons wore bracelets as symbols of their service to Aphrodite and as a reminder of their time spent in bondage at the hands of Heracles.)
+Wonder Woman’s original 1941 costume featured the iconic red breastplate with golden eagle symbol, a star-covered blue skirt, red boots, a golden tiara, and bullet-deflecting bracelets (all Amazons wore bracelets as symbols of their service to Aphrodite and as a reminder of their time spent in bondage at the hands of Heracles).

 Other notable accessories included her Lasso of Truth, sword, and shield.
 Over time, the costume (d)evolved — the skirt became short shorts and then pants; the eagle was redrawn as a “WW”; sometimes she had a red cape, sometimes she had a jacket, and sometimes she ditched the whole getup for an all-white ensemble.